Azure/bicep-types-az/generated/resourcemover/microsoft.migrate/2019-10-01-preview/types.md

 ### Properties
 * **sourceArmResourceId**: string (Required): Gets the ARM resource ID of the tracked resource being referenced.

-## Microsoft.Network/networkSecurityGroups
+## NetworkSecurityGroupResourceSettings
 ### Properties
-* **resourceType**: 'Microsoft.Network/networkSecurityGroups' (Required): Defines the NSG resource settings.
+* **resourceType**: 'Microsoft.Network/networkSecurityGroups' (Required): The resource type.
+For example, the value can be Microsoft.Compute/virtualMachines.
 * **securityRules**: [NsgSecurityRule](#nsgsecurityrule)[]: Gets or sets Security rules of network security group.

 ## NsgSecurityRule